danielabar/meblog/src/markdown/active_storage_form_errors.md

 ![active storage markup for custom file input](../images/active-storage-markup-for-custom-file-input.png "active storage markup for custom file input")

 Clicking the custom "Choose File" button launches the system file selector because it's rendered on top of the hidden native file input.
 However, the custom div to display either "No file chosen" or the selected filename isn't functional yet.
-That's where we'll need some JavaScript.

-As of Rails 7 and beyond, the recommended way to work with JavaScript is with [Stimulus](https://stimulus.hotwired.dev/handbook/introduction).
-Stimulus is a minimal JavaScript framework for enhancing server-rendered pages with client-side interactivity.
+And if the form is submitted with a validation error, that custom div isn't showing the file name user previously selected.

-To get started, run the following command to generate a new Stimulus controller.
-We'll name it "file_upload" since that's the functionality needed:
+To make the custom file input functional, we'll need to add some JavaScript.
+[Stimulus](https://stimulus.hotwired.dev/handbook/introduction) is a minimal JavaScript framework integrated into Rails that helps enhance server-rendered pages.
+To get started, run the following command to generate a new Stimulus controller:

 ```bash
 bin/rails generate stimulus file_upload